 "But don't neglect retirement savings you would lose out on if not working," he said.

 Many people pick policies that pay out until age 65.
 That makes sense if you're early in your career.
 But the average time people are out of work from injury or illness is about three years, End said.

 Because of that, buying a five- or ten-year plan makes sense, especially if you're later in your career.
 In addition, a catastrophic disability lasting more than five years may qualify you for Social Security Disability Insurance.

 The elimination period is how long you have to wait before the insurer pays out benefits.
-Lengthening that period is an easy way to reduce your costs, End said.
+Making that period longer is an easy way to reduce your costs, End said.

 A 90-day elimination period (the length of time after a claim before an insurance company pays benefits) is most common, but extending it to 180 days can lower your premium.
 Just be sure your emergency fund can cover your expenses during this time.

 Everyone should have own-occupation coverage, which pays a benefit if you can't work in your own field, but there are two kinds, End said.
 Own-occupation not working means your benefit goes down if you start working in another occupation.
 True own-occupation pays a benefit even if you are working in another occupation.

 "Most people prefer the stronger true own occupation coverage, but if you need to save money, own occupation not working is a great option," End said.